 Intentional, authenic relationships with other disciples are vital to your spiritual growth, understanding what it means to be part of God’s family, and engaging in Jesus’ mission.
 Community Groups are at the heart of how we express and experience this community at E-Free.

-Community Groups help us express and experience all three areas of our new idenity in Christ:
+Community Groups help us express and experience all three areas of our new identity in Christ:

 Meet weekly with 2-3 others from your group to share how you are hearing and obeying God’s voice, to remind each other of the gospel, and to pray together for people in whose lives the Holy Spirit has placed you.